-- A. Description Please describe in detail including treatments, techniques, and materials used. - B. Timeline Example: "7/22-9/22" or "2 weeks in August 2022" - C. Cost In dollars, based on quotes/estimates to be uploaded with the application - PROJECT TOTAL COST Automatically calculated from the sum of values above. - GRANT AWARD Automatically calculated for a 1:1 match.
-This means you will pay for 100% of the project total cost upfront with personal financing and/or donated labor, materials, and equipment and then be reimbursed 50% of that as a GRANT AWARD upon completion of the project.
+- A. Description Describe the work in detail including treatments, techniques, and materials used. - B. Timeline Example: "7/24-9/24" or "2 weeks in August 2024" - C. Cost In dollars, based on quotes/estimates to be uploaded with the application - Project Total Cost Automatically calculated from the sum of values above. - Grant Award Automatically calculated for a 1:1 match.
+This means you will pay for 100% of the project total cost upfront (with personal financing and/or donated labor, materials, and equipment) and then be reimbursed 50% of that as a GRANT AWARD upon completion of the project.
 If your project has multiple work types/phases, you may be eligible for partial reimbursement to help maintain cash flow throughout the project.
-A more detailed cash/in-kind match worksheet will be provided in the next section.
+A more detailed cash/in-kind match worksheet will be provided in the next section, "Section 7.
+Cash & In-Kind Match Worksheet."